Student Fee Allocations

 Thus, most American universities offer more than classrooms and instructors.
 They provide programs, services and facilities designed to make the institution a community where most students' interests and needs can be met.
 At Nebraska, as elsewhere, some of these facilities, services, opportunities, and programs are self-sustaining; some are supported by tuition and tax monies; others are financed by "student fees," or what Nebraska calls University Program and Facilities Fees (UPFF).

 Although paid by students for programs and services oriented to students, UPFF assessments are not "user fees."
 They are, rather, part of the cost of attending the university.
-All enrolled students — even those who may be pursuing an off-campus course such as student teaching — are assessed student fees along with tuition, whether or not they expect to take advantage of fee-funded facilities and services that particular semester.
+All students enrolled in in-person courses — even those whose classes may opt for remote instruction — are assessed student fees along with tuition, whether or not they expect to take advantage of fee-funded facilities and services that particular semester..
 Like taxes that we pay within the larger communities in which we live, student fees are essential to the support of vital functions within the university community — in this case, functions that enrich, enliven and humanize the institution.

 Levels of Fee Assessment